ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

   :class:`~esmvalcore.preprocessor.regrid_schemes.UnstructuredNearest`.
 * ``area_weighted``: First-order conservative (area-weighted) regridding.
   For source data on a regular grid, uses :obj:`~iris.analysis.AreaWeighted`.
-  For source data on an irregular grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.ESMPyAreaWeighted`.
+  For source and/or target data on an irregular grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` with `method='conservative'`.
   Source data on an unstructured grid is not supported.

 .. _generic regridding schemes: